Bumblebee/Bumblebee/README.md

 ```
 Click a random option excluding the one already selected.

-Not that *Random*, *WithText*, and *Unselected* are not part of linq, but come with Bumblebee.
+Note that *Random*, *WithText*, and *Unselected* are not part of linq, but come with Bumblebee.

 We can use this pattern whenever we have a collection of similar elements.
-Suppose we have a client search page on our site.
-The search results come back as a list of client profile links.
+Suppose we have a user search page on our site.
+The search results come back as a list of user profile links.
 We can easily model all of these links with a single property:

 ```C#
 public IEnumerable<IClickable<ProfilePage>> ProfileLinks